jfortner753/synthergy-engine-output/core/earth/README.md

-# Climate Tipping Points — Documentation Overview
+# Climate Tipping Points — Overview

 This repository contains three complementary markdown specifications for forecasting and governing cascading climate tipping points.
 Each document is tuned for a different purpose and audience.